firepenguindisopanda/DCIT-Movie-App/README.md

 The Project is located inside the folder `dcit_movie_app` To view this Angular Project on your local machine:

+- Either git clone this repository or download the zip file.
-- open the command prompt inside dcit_movie_app folder
+- Open the command prompt inside dcit-Movie-App folder.
+- Run the command `npm install`.
-- run the command `ng serve`
+- Then run the command `ng serve`.
 - Open you're browser and navigate to `http://localhost:4200/`, if Angular didn't open a new tab.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.